JasonWagner47/codereview/README.md

   6. jQuery selectors are performant
   7. jQuery objects are cached
   8. Event delegation is used for binding events to 2 or more elements, or ajax'd elements
-  9. Script blocks are placed before the closing <body> tag
+  9. Script blocks are placed before the closing &lt;body&gt; tag
   10. Code has been run through JSLint (jslint.com) or JSHint (jshint.com)

 SEO

-  1. Uses a valid <title> element with a valid text node
+  1. Uses a valid &lt;title&gt; element with a valid text node
   2. Uses description meta data
   3. Uses visible header tags